 4. Take Advantage of Multiple App Stores

 In China, for users with Apple devices, Apple has a localized app store for the Chinese market.
 However, the case is not the same when it comes to the Google Play Store.
-Google Play is blocked in China, but the top 20 third-party stores in China cover almost 90% of the Android market.
+China is blocking Google Play, but the top 20 third-party stores in China cover almost 90% of the Android market.
 Each store has its own unique features and tools for ASO promotion.
 The top 5 app stores on the market include Myapp, 360 Mobile Assistant, Baidu Market, Huawei App Market and Oppo Software Store.
 We recommend utilizing multiple stores, so you can reach a wider audience and improve your app visibility.

 5. Create Original App Store Content